ganeshkbhat/phpUtils/src/arrays/Arrays-README.md

     Userdata passed is the third or fourth argument of each Arrays class function depending on definition.
     Available as the fourth argument for callbackChecks or callback argument callable functions passed.
     Single variable of any primitive data type.
-Will not be iterated.
     Can be a single variable or array of variables as per need of both callbacks.
     Can be passed as reference values.

+*Possible Value Inputs:*
+(string) `"my new string"`, (integer) `1`, (Boolean) `true`, (Array Object) `array("key"=>"value")`, (Array Object) `[1,2]`, etc.

+**userdataValueForCallback:**

+    Userdata passed is the second argument of `Arrays::removeItem` Arrays class function.
+    Available as the fourth argument for callbackChecks or callback argument callable functions passed.
+    Single variable of any primitive data type based on Array type.
+Will not be iterated on itself.
+    Can be a single variable or array of variables as per need of both callbacks or array.
+    Similar to `userdataForCallback` usage unless `userdataForCallback` is used as an array.

+*Possible Value Inputs:*
+(string) `"my new string"`, (integer) `1`, (Boolean) `true`

 **userdataValuesArrayForCallback:**

-    Userdata passed is the fourth argument of removeItems Arrays class function.
+    Userdata passed is the second argument of `Arrays::removeItems` Arrays class function.
     Available as the fourth argument for callbackChecks or callback argument callable functions accessed internally.
-    Array containing any primitive data type items as per need of modification.
-Will also be iterated.
+    Array containing any primitive data type items as per need of modification of array.
+    Will be iterated on itself within the callbackChecks function.
-    Each item of array can be a single variable or array of variables as per need of both callbacks.
+    Each item of array can be a single variable or array of variables as per need of both callbacks or array.
-    Can be passed as reference values.

 ## ToDo: